close

 Words: 1372|Pages: 3|7 min read

 Crossing physical borders can also change one’s position in society.
-For example, in1001 Arabian Nights, Sinbad the Sailor’s expeditions as a merchant allowed him to acquire a large amount of wealth, which, in turn, advanced his social status.
+For example, in 1001 Arabian Nights, Sinbad the Sailor’s expeditions as a merchant allowed him to acquire a large amount of wealth, which, in turn, advanced his social status.
 During the period of the Islamic caliphates, societies possessed stratified social hierarchies, meaning it was difficult to move between classes.
-Sinbad however, was able to do so, and represented a new, more contemporary upper class member, as although he had risen in status, he still maintained personal relations with lower class members.
+Sinbad, however, was able to do so and represented a new, more contemporary upper-class member, as although he had risen in status, he still maintained personal relations with lower-class members.
 This was exemplified by his interactions with the poorer Sinbad, an unusual action for a member of the upper class.
-However it was a necessary inclusion in the story because it expressed the idea that one’s success is ultimately a result of their own hard work (Irwin and Lyons).
+However, it was a necessary inclusion in the story because it expressed the idea that one’s success is ultimately a result of their own hard work (Irwin & Lyons, 2008).
 This same idea can be applied to modern societies today.

 Lastly, crossing physical borders allows for cultural diffusion to occur, which in turn leads to advancements in society.
-The Canterbury Tales by Geoffrey Chaucer showcases the benefits of travelling and broadening your world view.
+The Canterbury Tales by Geoffrey Chaucer showcases the benefits of traveling and broadening your worldview.
 Chaucer was the son of a merchant, and so he was able to partake in internationalism.
 Through his travels, he learned of the “frame story” tradition from Islamic culture, which he then utilized in this famed novel.
-His interactions with other cultures also allowed him to develop a tolerant, non-judgemental mindset towards people who lived their lives differently from his, and it also propelled him to criticize his own society.
+His interactions with other cultures also allowed him to develop a tolerant, non-judgmental mindset towards people who lived their lives differently from his, and it also propelled him to criticize his own society.

-For example, Chaucer used characters from different occupations to exercise a social commentary on the various classes present in medieval society (Chaucer).
+For example, Chaucer used characters from different occupations to exercise a social commentary on the various classes present in medieval society (Chaucer, trans.
+2003).
 I believe that internationalism is something the modern world can benefit from.
-Often times, we are quick to judge non-Western traditions and unintentionally develop xenophobic attitudes towards people from different cultures because we haven’t been exposed to their ways of life.
-If more people in power learned from Chaucer’s experiences, we as a society could progress by eliminating4irrational fears of foreigners while also self-reflecting on our own society in order to instill progressive changes.
+Oftentimes, we are quick to judge non-Western traditions and unintentionally develop xenophobic attitudes towards people from different cultures because we haven’t been exposed to their ways of life.
+If more people in power learned from Chaucer’s experiences, we as a society could progress by eliminating irrational fears of foreigners while also self-reflecting on our own society in order to instill progressive changes.

 Get a custom paper now from our expert writers.